vdspw/UVM-learning/README.md

 # UVM-learning
-Has descriptions of UVM codes
+Has descriptions of UVM codes & system verilog basics